rlugojr/sample-apps/example-elk-stack/README.md

 	start-elasticsearch.sh
 ```
-Again- if you aren't using shield, go ahead and do without the `useradd` lines.
+Again- if you aren't using shield, go ahead and skip the `useradd` lines.

 Our [application manifest](http://docs.apcera.com/jobs/manifests/)
 `elasticsearch/sample-app/continuum.conf` sets the default application name as